 Compare your options.
 You can start by comparing different lenders.
 Be sure that the loan type you’re interested in applying for is eligible for cosigners.

 Prepare your financial documents.
 Both you and your cosigner should have the documents required by the lender.
 These can include paycheques, bank statements and employment information.

 Apply together online.
 If the person who’s agreed to be your cosigner is available, consider having them there with you when you apply online.
 It can likely make the application process smoother, in case any specific questions are asked that you’re unsure of.

 3 important questions to help make this a smart choice

 Cosigning a loan is a big responsibility.
 If you don’t make your payments or default, your cosigner is on the hook for paying back what you borrowed.
 Unpaid debt can cause strain on a relationship.
 So before you borrow, be sure to ask some important questions about your financial situation and ability to repay the loan.

 What is the loan for?
 Your cosigner will likely want to know why you’re taking out a loan.
 Financing a vacation is much different than consolidating your debt, and you’ll need to be clear with your cosigner before you apply.

 How much are you borrowing?
 A small loan is easier to repay than a large loan.
 A lower amount is more attractive to a cosigner because you’re less likely to face default and if you do, they’ll be on the hook for less money.

-How often will payments need to be made?
+How often will repayments need to be made?
 Knowing how often you’ll need to pay down your debt is important.
-Most lenders require monthly payments and may give you the option to make additional payments at no cost.
-This can impact your cosigner since they’ll have to pay if you don’t, so be sure you can make regular payments.
+Most lenders require monthly payments and give you the option to make additional payments at no cost.
+This can impact your cosigner since they’ll have to pay if you don’t, so be sure you can make regular repayments.